Secondary Education Degree

 Program Overview: This program is designed to prepare secondary teachers to step into the classroom.
 Those that complete the program will be licensed in the state of Nevada.

-Required Courses: Basic courses are required of all education majors, however, subject specific courses will vary greatly depending on the specialization of your choice.
-Visiting the college website can offer specific insight into each subject area.
+Required Courses: Core courses are required of all education majors.
+Subject specific courses depend on the specialization of your choice.
+Visit the college website for details regarding the requirements for your subject area.

-Admission Requirements: Proof of graduation from an accredited or approved high school with a 3.0 GPA is necessary for admission.
+Admission Requirements: Proof of graduation and a 3.0 GPA from an accredited or approved high school is necessary for admission to the university.
 This is in addition to a complete application.
-If all high school credits as needed have not been attained, you may have an ACT score of at least 22 or a Nevada Advanced high school diploma, or a combined SAT score of at least 1040 for admission.
+If all high school credits as needed have not been attained, you may have an ACT composite score of at least 22, an SAT score (EBRW and math) of at least 1120 (score of 1040 for exams taken prior to March 2016), or a Nevada Advanced High School Diploma.

-Tuition: A full time resident student can attend classes for approximately $2,700 per semester.
+Tuition: A full-time resident student in the 2022-2023 academic year can attend classes for approximately $4,629 per semester during the fall and spring semesters.
 However, additional hours above 12 credits will result in higher costs overall.

 Master's Degree in Secondary Education